jarviscanada/jarvis_data_eng_KishorSivapalan/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 # Introduction
-The Jarvis Linux Cluster Administration
+The Jarvis Linux Cluster Administration (LCA) consists of a cluster of Linux nodes running CentOS 7; the nodes are all connected through a switch.
+The LCA needs to collect hardware specifications and resource usage of each node.
+The data must be stored in an RDBMS database so that they may use the information to generate reports for future resource planning.

 # Quick Start
 The following is a sequence of steps to set up the program on your device.
 If anything is unclear, please scroll down to the **[Scripts](#Scripts)** section for explanations and examples.